🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 The second underlying thread is not to eat or drink blood.
 This principle was given to us in Genesis 9:4, Leviticus 7:26, 17:12-14, 19:26, and Acts 15:20,29.
 I believe that the greatest threat from red meat is likely not from the meat per se, but due to the fact it potentially contains raw and not fully-cooked blood.
 I understand from the Lord, that it’s primarily the blood (and likely the heme) within inadequately-cooked-meat which causes premature aging.

 Both of these principles largely hinge upon the topic of pH (potential, or power of Hydrogen).
-In fact, all biological organisms heavily rely upon certain pH levels (acidic versus alkaline) for proper function, and likewise good health.
+In fact, all biological organisms heavily rely upon certain pH levels (acidic versus alkaline) for proper function and likewise good health.

 The pH level of our blood is one of the body’s primary concerns.
 We can become seriously ill or even die, if our blood pH wanes out of its narrow band of control.
 Therefore, as a matter of importance - a good part of this document focuses upon understanding pH.